splexpe/FactionsPro/README.md

 A modified plugin, better than ever.
 Being updated frequently.
 Edited by the VMPE development team.
 We update this plugin most of the time, features, bug fixes, and more.
 If you have any issues, or suggestions on what we should fix / add to this plugin, please open a new issue.
 We will make sure to read them.
 Thank you.

+## NOTICE
+## There may be some broken features implemented in this branch, so don't expect it to work.
+If it does work, then great, but if any features / implementations do not work, please feel free to open a new issue.
+We'll always be glad to help solve the issue.

 ## Features
 * All the features from the good 'ol' days are now back, and working with PMMP Latest APi's.